Ezekiel Lewis: Career

 With a knack for sniffing out hits and lifting great artists to new heights, in 2017, Lewis was appointed Executive Vice President of A&R at Epic Records.
 In this capacity, he worked on music with artists such as 21 Savage, the Black Eyed Peas, Future, and Meghan Trainor.^{} He also contributed to Mariah Carey’s 2018 album Caution.^{} He did production work on Kevin Hart’s Grammy-nominated 2018 comedy album What Now?

 Lewis also spearheaded major comebacks for the Black Eyed Peas and Meghan Trainor.
 The exec helped guide Black Eyed Peas on their 2020 album Translation, which included the smash hits “Ritmo (Bad Boys for Life)” and “Mamacita.” which were included in Billboard’s Hot Latin Songs chart.

 Additionally, he shaped Meghan Trainor’s 2022 album Takin’ It Back, which produced the viral smash "Made You Look."
 During this period, he also A&R'd Giveon’s 2022 album Give or Take.

 In 2023, Lewis was appointed President of Epic Records, shepherding the likes of rising pop stars Madison Beer and Zara Larsson to massive success.^{} He was also named to Billboard’s Power 100 List and was honored at the Creative Community for Peace’s fifth annual Ambassadors for Peace event.
 The accolades continued in 2024, Lewis being named Billboard Executive of the Week for his work on Tyla’s song “Water.”

+In March 2026, he was promoted to be the CEO of Epic Records.